microsoft/microsoft-ui-xaml/specs/CommandBar/new-command-bar-features.md

 ![Image of a menu flyout with radio items](images/radiomenuflyoutitems.png)

 The issue arises when you want to combine these two concepts.
-It would be useful to have `RadioMenuFlyoutItems` have their own child items that participate in the same Group as their parent.
+It would be useful to have child items of type `RadioMenuFlyoutItem` that participate in the same selection group as their parent.
 This would allow for cleaner UIs by decreasing the size of `MenuFlyouts` that have a long list of `RadioMenuFlyoutItems`.
 See an example below:

 ![Nested radio menu flyout example](images/commandbar2.png)